brenohildebrand/42-Kit/docs/GUIDE.md

 I was struggling with C. I wanted to use hash tables.
 Oh, but they don't exist.
 Dynamic arrays?
 Sorry, what's that?
 Maybe a string?
 Unfortunately that's not happening.
 Hmm.
 And what about memory management?
 Can I just exit the program and be happy?
 No, there may be a leak.
 Oh, so can I just call one function and be free?
 No, it's not how it works.
 Damn it!

 I wanted to be able to focus on the problem.
-I just hate it to keep paying attention to those little grinning details that nobody cares about when using a more high level language like Python.
+I just hate it to keep paying attention to those nitty-gritty details that nobody cares about when using a more high level language like Python.

 So out of frustation I started looking for solutions.
 I experimented quite a lot before getting to something cool.
 I tried different approaches and tried to combine them in many ways.
 Fun fact is I got inspired to create a programming language.
 It seems like a rewarding adventure.
 Maybe one day.
 Who knows?
 Anyways, I got to something I'm proud of.